-Technical analysis is widely used in practice by several dealers also called technical analysts or chartists.
+Technical analysis is widely used in practice by several dealers, also called technical analysts or chartists.
 According to Cheung and Wong (1999), 25 to 30 percent of the foreign exchange dealers base most of their trade on technical trading signals.
-More broadly, Taylor and Allen (1992) show, through questionnaire evidence, that technical analysis is used either as the primary or the secondary information source by more than 90% of the foreign exchange dealers trading in London.
+More broadly, Allen and Taylor (1992) show, through questionnaire evidence, that technical analysis is used either as the primary or the secondary information source by more than 90% of the foreign exchange dealers trading in London.
 Furthermore, 60% judge charts to be at least as important as fundamentals.
 Most of them consider also chartism and fundamental analysis to be largely complementary.
-Menkhoff (1998) shows in addition that more than half of foreign exchange market participants in Germany give more importance to the information coming from nonfundamental analysis, i.e. technical analysis and order flows.
+Menkhoff (1998) shows in addition that more than half of foreign exchange market participants in Germany give more importance to the information coming from non-fundamental analysis, i.e. technical analysis and order flows.
 Moreover, Lui and Mole (1998) show that technical analysis is the most used method for short term horizon on the foreign exchange market in Hong Kong.
+Despite its broad use by practitioners, academics have historically neglected technical analysis, mainly because it contrasts with the most fundamental hypothesis in finance, namely market efficiency.
+Indeed, the weak form of the market efficiency hypothesis implies that all information available in past prices must be reflected in the current price.
+Then, according to this hypothesis, technical analysis, which is entirely based on past prices (Murphy, 1999), cannot predict future price behavior.